stfc/PSyclone/doc/user_guide/transformations.rst

 for each reduction.

-PSyclone does not support (distributed-memory) halo swaps or global sums within OpenMP parallel regions.
-Attempting to create a parallel region for a set of nodes that includes halo swaps or global sums will produce an error.
+PSyclone does not support (distributed-memory) halo swaps or global reductions within OpenMP parallel regions.
+Attempting to create a parallel region for a set of nodes that includes halo swaps or global reductions will produce an error.
 In such cases it may be possible to re-order the nodes in the Schedule using the :ref:`MoveTrans <sec_move_trans>` transformation.